dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 - The [work](https://arxiv.org/pdf/1703.06868.pdf) from Cornell University, proposed a new way to a simple yet effective approach to real time arbitrary style transfer without the restriction to a pre-defined set of style.

-Authors propose a novel adaptive instance normalization (AdaIN) layer that aligns the mean and variance of the content features with those of the style features.
+Authors propose a novel <span class='purple'>adaptive instance normalization (AdaIN)</span> layer that aligns the mean and variance of the content features with those of the style features.
 Given a content input and a style input, AdaIN simply adjusts the mean and variance of the content input to match those of the style input.

 The intuitive explaination of AdaIN from paper,